 However, there are strict procedural requirements for filing a military medical malpractice case under the FTCA.
 These include submitting necessary forms and filing claims even before a lawsuit can be filed.
 The failure to comply with these requirements might result in a valid lawsuit being barred for technical reasons alone.
 As such, it is important to consult a well-versed Michigan lawyer who is familiar with hospital negligence involving veterans as soon as possible to preserve legal rights.

-A Michigan Hospital Negligence Attorney Could Help
+Our Michigan Hospital Negligence Attorneys Can Help You

 When you go to a care facility for an injury or condition, you expect to be treated with care and respect—and to not leave in a worse state than you arrived.
 Unfortunately, hospitals and their staff frequently neglect their responsibilities and cause worsened injuries or even give rise to new and worse conditions for patients under their care.